All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 The highlands of the Western Ghats and the river Bhadra comprise the forest ecosystem and contribute to the said diversity.

-Vegetation found here are typical plants and trees that are common in peninsular India.
+The vegetation found here is typical of peninsular India.
 The forest is a dry deciduous type with deciduous and tropical trees in the majority.
-To date, a total of 120 varieties of plant life have been observed here.
-These include the likes of Teak, Rosewood, Mathi, Honne, Nandi, Kindal, Bamboo, etc.
+To date, 120 varieties of plant life have been observed here.
+These include Teak, Rosewood, Mathi, Honne, Nandi, Kindal, Bamboo, etc.

 Fauna, on the other hand, is not restricted to only tigers and elephants.
-Carnivores other than tigers include panthers, leopards, jackals, bears, wild boars, panthers, etc. Sambar, spotted deer, mouse deer, barking deer, sloth bear, mongoose, porcupine, and gaur are commonly seen here.
+Carnivores other than tigers include panthers, leopards, jackals, bears, wild boars, and panthers.
+Sambar, spotted deer, mouse deer, barking deer, sloth bear, mongoose, porcupine, and gaur are commonly seen here.

 How to reach Bhadra Wildlife Sanctuary

-- By Train: The nearest railway station to the tiger reserve is Kadur.
-It’s at a distance of 51 km from the forest.
-This distance can be covered in an hour by car.
+- By Train: Kadur is the nearest railway station to the tiger reserve.
+It is 51 km from the forest, which can be covered in an hour by car.

-- By Air: Mangalore Domestic Airport is the nearest airport at a distance of 185 km from the sanctuary.
-Cars and buses available here can take you to your destination.
+- By Air: Mangalore Domestic Airport is the nearest airport, 185 km from the sanctuary.
+Cars and buses can take you to your destination.

 - By Road: NH 75 connects Bhadra Wildlife Sanctuary to Bangalore, Kunigal, Channarayapattana, Hasan, Belur, and Chikmagalur.
-It takes more than 5 hours to travel from Bangalore to Bhadra.
+Travelling from Bangalore to Bhadra takes more than five hours.

 Bangalore to Lakkavalli Bhadra Wildlife Sanctuary